arx/ArxLibertatis/README.md

 * config dir: `~/.config/arx/`
 * data dir: `/usr/share/games/arx/`, `/usr/local/share/games/arx/` and more

-For all systems arx will also try to load data files from the directory containing the game executable if they have not already been found by other means.
+Arx will also try to load data files from the directory containing the game executable.

 To use the current working directory for load user, config and data files (e.g. for a portable install) run the game as